Missing information?

 More information

-A/C 022 was hit in the right wing by AA shell starting a fire immediately after bombs away.
-Three chutes were seen to leave A/C after catching fire, and landing in target area.
-Ship seemed to be under control going down.
-Returning crews opinions are that the entire crew of stricken a/c had plenty of time and opportunity to escape from it.
-96B was originally scheduled to fly as high group in 45A Combat Wing, but it assumed the lead at the coast in to the target.S/Sgt Jack A. Miller, T/Sgt Thomas J. Grissom Jr. and S/Sgt Jack I. Milward didn’t survive and were buried, together with an unidentified soldier at Fefangen, cemetery Haus Spital B. at Münster, Grave no. 24/28 on 6 October 1944.
+A/C 022 was hit in the right wing by an AA shell, starting a fire immediately after bombs away.
+Three chutes were seen to leave A/C after catching fire, and landing in the target area.
+The ship seemed to be under control going down.
+Returning crews' opinions are that the entire crew of the stricken a/c had plenty of time and opportunity to escape from it.
+96B was originally scheduled to fly as a high group in 45A Combat Wing, but it assumed the lead at the coast into the target.S/Sgt Jack A. Miller, T/Sgt Thomas J. Grissom Jr., and S/Sgt Jack I. Milward didn’t survive and were buried, together with an unidentified soldier, at Fefangen, cemetery Haus Spital B. at Münster, Grave no. 24/28 on 6 October 1944.

-Source of information: Astrid van Erp, Terry Hirsch, www.abmc.gov, www.ancestry.com – 1920/1940 US Census / Headstone and Interment Record, www.fold3.com - MACR, WWII Draft Card
+Source of information: Terry Hirsch, www.abmc.gov, www.ancestry.com – 1920/1940 US Census / Headstone and Interment Record / U.S. WWII Draft Cards for Young Men, www.fold3.com - MACR, WWII Draft Card

 Photo source: Peter Schouteten